Lunatic-Labs/epic-sfml-videogame/README.md

-# SFML videogame
+# SFML videogame (old)
-## SENG Studio Team Project - Epic Gamers

-Using the SFML library with c++, we've chosen to create an infinite runner game.
-Due to the tastefully limited scope of this genre of games, our goal is to provide the player with the most polished and engaging experience possible.
+This is the repository connected to Replit, but we've since had to migrate back to our old repository, at https://github.com/Lunatic-Labs/Demo1_EpicGamers